RHTE-2023-Edge-Lab/RHTE-2023-Edge-Lab.github.io/content/camel-k/camel-user.md

 ---
-title: "Install a Kafka User for Camel K Integration (duo C)"
+title: "Create a Kafka User (duo C)"
 draft: false
 weight: 1
 ---
+Create a Kafka User for Camel K Integration.

 Fist create a secret containing the Kafka User password.
 To do so, connect to the OpenShift console, select the namespace of your team and click the **+** button in the top-right corner.
 Then, copy and paste the following content.